Jofosu/professor-student-advising-app/Doc/glossary.md

 ##Correlate:
 The equivalent of a minor; a certification in a specific concentration.
-Student also needs an adviser from the chosen field of study when declaring a correlate.
+Student also needs an advisor from the chosen field of study when declaring a correlate.

 ##Unit: